 - Recommendations from your network

-- Reputable former employers resume
+- Reputable former employers on the resume

 - Relevant problem-solving experiences

 - Ask them to prove what they can do

 These right people do all the things that are necessary to get the business to grow.

 Every founder should get to know his team and be a ringmaster.
 He must ensure that each performer works together to create a seamless show.
 Spend time with your potential employee.
 Likewise, make sure the rest of your team can work well with new hires.
 Team rapport is essential for building the momentum needed in growing a startup.